sammi-turner/Quiz-Parser/README.md

 # Quiz-Parser

-A command-line quiz app that loads quiz questions from JSON files.
+A command-line quiz app that loads questions from JSON files.

 <br>